openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   A problem that asks students to enter numbers or specific and relatively simple mathematical expressions.

-  See :ref:`Numerical Input` for more information.
+  For more information, see :ref:`Numerical Input`.